On 24 November 2015 the European Banking Authority (EBA) published the outcome of its 2015 EU-wide Transparency

 The EBA notes that a home bias is still prevalent when it comes to banks to investing in sovereign exposure, however, it is noted that this is improvement in this issue as banks reported in June 2015 an increase in their holding of non-domestic sovereign debt.
 The holding of domestic sovereign bonds by Irish banks contributed to the negative feedback loop between those banks and the sovereign during the financial crisis.
 The results of the Transparency Exercise has indicated that 70% of Irish banks’ sovereign exposure remains domestic.
 This exposure will need to be diversified over time to ensure that the mistakes of the pats are not repeated.

 Commentary on Irish Banks

 Generally the Irish banks have fared well in the Transparency Exercise.
 The increase in CET 1 ratios across the board is positive, however, this positivity needs to continue to translate into increased lending to the domestic economy.
 Nonetheless the progress that the Irish banks have made in recent years (albeit with the assistance of the Sovereign) has been immense.

 Recent weeks has seen the continued normalisation of the capital structure of the Irish banks with Bank of Ireland announcing the redemption of the Preference Shares and the capital restructure in AIB.
 The dramatic recovery in the domestic economy should also have a positive effect on NPEs over time.

-For further information on this topic please contact Enda Newton (Partner) of our Corporate Department.
+For further information on this topic please contact Brid McCoy (Partner) of our Corporate Department.